-Here at Pedestrian Space, we have been documenting and cultivating dialogue on the topic of the 15-minute city, a dynamic contemporary planning paradigm with historic roots, since Spring 2020.
+Here at Pedestrian Space, I have been documenting and cultivating dialogue on the topic of the 15-minute city, a dynamic contemporary planning paradigm with historic roots, since Spring 2020.

 At Pedestrian Space, diverse coverage on the 15-minute city includes: